castrodrigo/PUC_proof_of_concept/README.md

 - NPM [https://www.npmjs.com/]

 ### To Run
-- Clone this repo
+- Clone this repo.
-- Enter the folder
+- Enter the folder.

 #### Backend
-- Open the terminal, enter the folder and type `docker-compose up`
+- Open the terminal, enter the folder and type `docker-compose up`.
 - Now the backend applications will be running.
 - Keep the terminal open and running.
+The application will be running at `http://localhost:8080/`.

 #### Frontend
-- Open the terminal, enter the folder and then enter in *frontend* folder
+- Open the terminal, enter the folder and then enter in *frontend* folder.
-- Type `npm install`to download all necessary packages to run the application
+- Type `npm install`to download all necessary packages to run the application.
-- Type `npm start`to start the application
+- Type `npm start`to start the application.
 - After complete go to the browser at `http://localhost:9000/` and check it running.

 #### API Testing